Recovery can be difficult at times, but these tips can make your new year’s resolution to recover from drug or alcohol addiction easier to accomplish.

 While the new year can be an exciting and motivating time to begin recovery, it’s important to recognize that recovery isn’t just a one-time decision.
 According to the American Psychological Association, making big, life-changing resolutions without planning realistic ways to achieve them could set you up for failure.
 You may become stressed or discouraged if you find yourself straying from your goal, leading you to give up on it altogether eventually.
 This might be relatively harmless when it comes to goals like going to more concerts or eating less sugar, but the stakes of addressing addiction are much higher.

-Because your well-being — and maybe even your life — depend on it, staying in recovery is just as important as making the decision to stop misusing drugs or alcohol.
-But sticking with sobriety isn’t always easy.
+Because your well-being — and perhaps even your life — depends on it, staying in recovery is just as important as deciding to stop abusing drugs or alcohol.
+However, maintaining recovery isn’t always easy.